-Figure 4.8: Magnetic center mark
+Figure 4.9: Magnetic center mark

-For the generator coupling, the following factors must be taken into account:
+For the generator coupling, the following factors must be considered:

 - Bearing axial clearance; - Axial displacement of the driving machine (if any); - Maximum axial clearance allowed by the coupling.

 - Move the shaft completely forwards and then perform the correct measurement of the axial clearance; - Align the shaft ends carefully and, whenever possible, use flexible coupling, leaving a minimum axial clearance of 3 to 4 mm between the couplings.